LBNL-ETA/CyDER/front_end/django-project/cyder/main/static/cyder/api.md

 CyderAPI
 ======

-Javascript lib to interact with the CyDER REST API.
+Javascript module to interact with the CyDER REST API.

 It is asynchronous and use promises to be used easily with await.
 An authorization token is needed to use the API.
 It can be requested with `auth()`. `auth()` should be call before any other request to the API but no need to await for it before using the API: if `auth()` is called and a request is made before the token arrive, the request will wait for the token.